 Engineering projects are all about getting children to think outside the box and come up with creative solutions to problems, like using unusual materials such as building gumdrop Christmas trees.

 You can solve real-world problems, like how to make a bridge design stronger, or use it for more abstract activities, like how to build a Christmas tree from paper triangles.

-In this project, the kids are challenged to create a 3D Christmas tree engineering challenge to make a Christmas tree shape using 3D equalateral triangles.
+In this project, the kids are challenged to create a 3D STEM Christmas tree building challenge to make a Christmas tree shape using 3D equilateral triangles.